rathena/rathena/doc/script_commands.md

 **OnPCKillEvent**:

 This special label triggers when a player kills another player.
-The variable 'killedrid' is set to the ID of the player killed.
+The variable '`killedrid`' is set to the ID of the player killed.

 ---------------------------------------

 **OnNPCKillEvent**:

 This special label triggers when a player kills a monster without label.
-The variable 'killedrid' is set to the Class (mob ID) of the monster killed.
+The variable '`killedrid`' is set to the Class (mob ID) of the monster killed.
-The variable 'killedgid' is set to the ID (unique mob game ID) of the monster killed.
+The variable '`killedgid`' is set to the ID (unique mob game ID) of the monster killed.

 ---------------------------------------

 **OnPCLoadMapEvent**:

-This special label triggers when a player steps in a map marked with the 'loadevent' mapflag and attaches its RID.
+This special label triggers when a player steps in a map marked with the '`loadevent`' mapflag and attaches its RID.
 The fact that this label requires a mapflag for it to work is because, otherwise, it'd be server-wide and trigger every time a player would change maps.
 Imagine the server load with 1,000 players (oh the pain...)